 Apprentices can progress to Chartered Membership through fully-accredited part-time or distance learning degrees, or through the Associate route.

 Apprentices will complete the level 3 ABBE NVQ through work-based training.
 There are several pathways for you to choose (including Spatial Planning, Development Management and Planning Enforcement) depending on your needs.

-The knowledge based level 3 BTEC is delivered by a college or other learning provider.
+The knowledge based level 3 BTEC is delivered by a college or other learning provider over 2 years.
 Colleges are often very flexible on how they can deliver the BTEC and can offer multiple start dates, day-release delivery or block delivery.
-Colleges currently running the scheme are Bridgwater & Taunton College, Chichester College, Havering College and Oaklands College.
-Moulton College in Northamptonshire will be delivering the apprenticeship from May 2017 and are offering block delivery.
+Colleges currently running the scheme are Bridgwater & Taunton College, Chichester College, Oaklands College and Moulton College

 Who are our current employers?